iranzo/iranzo.github.io/content/blog/2022/2022-12-23-using-kcli-to-prepare-for-open-cluster-management-testing/index.en.md

 At this step, we should make sure that our host, has the default `virt-pool` configured so that we can continue with the creation of the cluster.

-For doing so, we'll use the following plan, defined with `Jinja` templating.
+For doing so, we'll use the following plan, defined with a `Jinja` template.

 As you can see, we first define some parameters for the whole cluster, specially the number of machines to create, the Kcli network to use, addressing, etc.